-Our family health centers can now treat hepatitis C, a chronic liver disease many people are unaware they have that can cause serious health complications.
+Our family health centers can now treat both hepatitis C and human immunodeficiency virus (HIV), two diseases many people are unaware they have that can lead to serious health complications if left untreated.

 MAHEC’s family health centers can now treat hepatitis C, a chronic liver infection that can lead to liver damage, cirrhosis, and liver cancer and is the leading cause of liver transplants.
 Millions of people, especially “baby boomers” born between 1945-1965, have hepatitis C; most do not realize they are infected.
 People who inject or snort drugs are also at greater risk as the disease is spread through contact with blood from an infected person.